UltronTheAI/UltronTheAI/README.md

 **Started:** July 2025
 **Status:** Early revenue

-An **AI-powered spreadsheet & school data system** built for **Zilla Parishad teachers**, converting natural-language input into structured data.
+An **AI-powered spreadsheet & school data system** built for **Zilla Parishad teachers**, converting natural-language input into structured data using LLM agents.

 * 🏫 Used by 1 school
 * 👩‍🏫 11 active teachers